Azure-Samples/distributed-az-edge-framework/docs/mqttbroker.md

 # MQTT Broker for data communication between workloads, and between network layers

 A commonly used solution to exchange messages in a publish/subscribe mechanism is to leverage an MQTT Broker.
 There are several broker solutions available, most of them with some level of an open-source license.
 For this project we are looking to utilize MQTT broker for communication between workloads on the Kubernetes cluster.
-Additionally, because of ISA 95 network separation, we need a mechanism to securely and reliably exchange MQTT messages up to the network layer above in the network topology.
+Additionally, because of Purdue network separation, we need a mechanism to securely and reliably exchange MQTT messages up to the network layer above in the network topology.
 Communication between layers is only allowed in outbound fashion: from child layer out to parent layer.

 MQTT is a popular standard, and DAPR, which is already used as a distributed application framework in this sample, also supports MQTT out of the box through the [PubSub MQTT component](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-mqtt/).